MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 Action commands allow you present your users with a modal popup (called a task module in Teams) to collect or display information, then process their interaction and send information back to Teams.
 Before creating your command you'll need to decide:

-1. Where can the messaging extension can be triggered from?
+1. Where can the action command be triggered from?
 1. How will the task module be created?
 1. Will the final message or card be sent to the channel from a bot, or will the message or card be inserted into the compose message area for the user to submit?

 For additional guidance on designing your messaging extension see: [Designing effective messaging extensions](~/foo.md).

-## Choose messaging extension invoke locations
+## Choose action command invoke locations

-The first thing you need to decide is where your messaging extension can be triggered (or more specifically, *invoked* from).
-By specifying the `context` in your app manifest, your extension can be invoked from one or more of the following locations:
+The first thing you need to decide is where your action command can be triggered (or more specifically, *invoked* from).
+By specifying the `context` in your app manifest, your command can be invoked from one or more of the following locations:

 * The buttons at the bottom of the compose message area.
 * By @mentioning your app in the command box.
 Note: You cannot respond with a bot message inserted directly into the conversation if your messaging extension is invoked from the command box.